patrickbwarren/transam-triton/README.md

 Patrick B Warren (PBW).
 Email: <patrickbwarren@gmail.com>.

-The file [`invaders_raw.tri`](invaders_raw.tri) is based on a hex dump in Computing Today (March 1980; page 32).
+The file [`invaders_raw.tri`](invaders_raw.tri) is modified from a hex dump in Computing Today (March 1980; page 32).
 Copyright (c) is claimed in the magazine (page 3) but the copyright holder is not identified.
 No license terms were given - the hex dump is hereby presumed to be clonable under the equivalent of a modern open source license.
-The changes made to the code are hereby released into the public domain (PBW, January 2021).
+The current changes made are hereby released into the public domain (PBW, January 2021).